-I read a lot of poetry and because of this I don’t review as much as I should, so I thought I’d do a little poetry round-up (Jan – Jun 19) of books I recommend, and books I recommend you avoid.
+I read a lot of poetry and because of this I don’t review as much as I should, so I thought I’d do a little poetry round-up (Jan – Jun 19) of books I recommend.
 It should go almost without saying that these were merely books I read during these months, and not necessarily new releases –

 – Liminal Blue by Theodore Deppe